EU seeks large AstraZeneca fine for alleged contract breach

 NOT A CONTRACT FOR SHOES

-“This is not a contract for the delivery of shoes or T-shirts,” AstraZeneca’s lawyer Hakim Boularbah told the court later on Wednesday, stressing the complexity of manufacturing a new vaccine.
+“This is not a contract for the delivery of shoes or T-shirts,” Boularbah said, stressing the complexity of manufacturing a new vaccine.

 The EU accusations were “shocking”, Boularbah said, noting the company had formulated its delivery targets based on early estimates of production capacity.
 He added that the vaccine was sold at cost.